aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 ```

 The output should list `gatekeeper-controller-manager` and `gatekeeper-audit` deployments like below.
-Wait till all the pods are running and ready.
+Wait until all the pods are running and ready.

 ```
 NAME                                                 READY   STATUS    RESTARTS   AGE